 - Your employee is aged between 17–68.
 When your employee turns 17, their insurance must begin from the start of the following month.
 The upper age limit for TyEL insurance depends on the employee’s year of birth.

-- The lower limit for temporary employers is 9,006 euros (2022) in six months.
+- The lower limit for temporary employers is 9822 euroa (2024) in six months.
 If the limit is exceeded, the employer must apply for TyEL insurance.

 TyEL insurance includes a number of pension covers that affect employees’ livelihood.
 Old-age pension offers cover for employees who retire after meeting the minimum retirement age.
 Partial early old-age pension allows employees to reduce their hours or retire altogether.

 Disability pension is paid to employees whose work ability is severely reduced.
-Years-of-service pension allows employees to retire at age 63 if their work ability has reduced.
+Years-of-service pension allows employees to retire at the age of 63 if their work ability has reduced, and their working career has lasted at least 38 years.
 Survivors' pension offers financial security to the family of a deceased employee.

 How is the amount of TyEL contribution determined?

-The Ministry of Social Affairs and Health confirms the amount of TyEL contribution annually.
+The Ministry of Social Affairs and Health confirms the average amount of TyEL contribution annually.
 The TyEL contribution is a set percentage of the employee’s gross wages or salary.
 The TyEL contribution is calculated monthly based on TyEL wages and salary reported by the employer to the Incomes Register.
 The employee and employer each pay their share of employment pension insurance contributions.

 The amount of TyEL contribution depends on the due date, the size of the employer, and the payroll bill.
-The good solvency and cost efficiency of the pension insurance company are important because they affect the amount of the customer bonuses.
+The cost-efficiency of the pension insurance company is significant because it affects the TyEL contribution rate.
+Customer bonuses may reduce the amount of pension insurance contribution.
 At Ilmarinen, customers have received excellent customer bonuses.
-The bonuses depend on the good solvency and cost efficiency of Ilmarinen, among other factors.
+The bonuses depend on the good solvency of Ilmarinen, among other factors.

 In addition, you should promote your employees’ work ability in order to reduce cases of disability pension.
 See which factors affect the price of corporate insurance.